The 6 Square Enix bad guys we’d put on our super villain teamWe’re building a legion of evil - here are the villains we’d pick

 On the downside, Rourke can nurse one heck of a grudge, and this can make him reckless.

 He’s got a particular problem with Lara Croft - though considering how many of his operations she’s stuck her nose into, I suppose that’s fair enough.

 And with that, I think we have our team!

 With this legion of evil assembled, the world will soon tremble under our oppressive rule!
 Mwahahaha!

 Or… we could just spend the weekend playing videogames instead…

 …yeah, that sounds more fun.
 We can always take over the world next week, right?

 I’m interested though readers - who would make your team?
-Share your thoughts with us in the comments, or on Facebook and Twitter:
+Share your thoughts with us on Facebook and Twitter: